Yemassee Area Day Trips

 Click on the corresponding pictures for additional information.

-Stoney Creek Independent Presbyterian Chapel is located amongst a pine forest in the village of McPhersonville, on Hwy 68.
+Stoney Creek Independent Presbyterian Chapel is located amongst a pine forest in the village of McPhersonville, right off of Pocotaligo Rd.
 It is the only pre-Civil War structure remaining in the area.
 Constructed in 1833, the Greek Revival chapel boasts four Doric columns supporting a pediment roof.
 The chapel was spared during the Civil War because it acted as a hospital, while the grounds were used as a campsite by Federal troops.
 Services are no longer held here.
 This chapel was listed on the National Register of Historic Places in 2002.

 843-717-3090, (1 Frampton Dr, off I-95 Exit 33, opens daily 8-5)